RakhithJK/PHPMailer-wiki/Troubleshooting.md

 * Your connection is being diverted to a different server (as above)
 * You have specified authentication without encryption

 Generally, you do not want to send a username or password over an unencrypted link.
 Some SMTP authentication schemes do add a minimal level of security (sending short hashes rather than clear text), but these provide only minimal protection, and so most servers do not allow authentication without encryption.
-Fix this by setting `SMTPSecure = 'tls'` and `Port = 587` as well as setting the `Username` and `Password` properties.
+Fix this by setting `SMTPSecure = PHPMailer::ENCRYPTION_STARTTLS` and `Port = 587` as well as setting the `Username` and `Password` properties.

 ### Gmail, OAuth2 and "Allow less secure apps"
 From December 2014, Google started imposing an authentication mechanism called [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) based on [OAuth2](http://oauth.net/2/) for access to their apps, including Gmail.
 This change can break both SMTP and IMAP access to Gmail, and you may receive authentication failures (often "5.7.14 Please log in via your web browser and then try again" or "Username and Password not accepted") from many email clients, including PHPMailer, Apple Mail, Outlook, Thunderbird and others.
 The error output may include a link to https://support.google.com/mail/bin/answer.py?answer=78754, which gives a list of possible remedies, or https://support.google.com/mail/?p=BadCredentials, which is largely unhelpful.
 There are two main solutions to this in PHPMailer: